 “It’s a great place to work.
 We have a good mix of people and we have DSV people from other countries come and work with us from time to time too.
 We have many different types of people here, there is room for all types and this mix of different people helps us reach our goals as a team and as a company”.

 I joined DSV for the first time as a freight forwarder trainee in 1994 when it was a much smaller company.
 Since then, I have held a lot of different positions.
-From freight forwarding, I moved onto Sales and later Finance before I finally started working in IT.”
+From freight forwarding I moved onto Sales and later Finance before I finally started working in IT.”

 Although these roles are in very different parts of the business, the DSV culture is the same:

 “In each of these positions, I have been part of an informal culture where people speak their minds.
 It helps push the business forward, and it’s very characteristic of DSV.
 We’re constantly moving because we know we can always do a little better.
-Evolving as a company allows employees to evolve personally as well.
-I don’t think I know anyone at DSV who hasn’t evolved while being here.”
+Evolving as a company allows us employees to evolve personally as well.
+I don’t think I know anyone in DSV who hasn’t evolved while being here.”

 Making a difference is his fuel